chucktilbury/vmachine/notes.md

 * The assembler should always output a preamble that jumps to a location in the code and exits the program.
 The entry location should be given by a "standard" symbol, such as "main" or "entry".
 If the symbol has not been defined, then an error should be published and no code is generated.

 * Add a command parameter to the assembler that forces code to be output, even if there are errors.
+    * Stubbed it out.

 * Add command line to vm that causes the trace to be written to disk instead of stdout.
-    * Figure out how the print statements work with that.
+    * Figure out how the print statements work with that. (stubbed out)

 # Random